 In Northern Slovenia you will find the Triglav National Park.
 The scenery here is absolutely incredible.
 While we unfortunately didn’t have very long to spend here, one can easily make a week out of it.
 Whether you like fishing, hiking, camping, rafting, or even mountain climbing, you can find that and more here.

 Right beside the entrance to the national park is Lake Bled.
 If you are short on time (as we were) or just passing through Slovenia and don’t have a lot of time to dedicate to the whole park, this is an excellent stop to just get a taste of the majestic beauty Slovenia has to offer.
+There are some amazing views you can get of Lake Bled (as pictured below).
+This post provides information about an amazing hidden viewpoint at Ojstrica.

 Beside the lake is Bled Castle – the oldest castle in Slovenia dating back to 1011.
 The castle sits majestically perched upon a 426ft (130m) cliff side overlooking the beautiful lake below.
 There are available tours to the castle or you can just walk around the perimeter as we did (due to our late arrival).
 From here, you can view the Karawanks (mountain range) and the Julian Alps in the distance, as well as see the small island in the center of Lake Bled below which looks very much like something out of a fantasy.